 Since the early 1900s, the members of the First Church of Christ, Scientist worshiped at—and took loving care of—their magnificent building, including a breathtaking 700 seat auditorium where worship services were held and a spacious Sunday School hall with a balcony.
-When the members began to consider selling their beloved building, located at 440 East Avenue near downtown Rochester, they were mindful of preserving the character of this National Historic Landmark.
+When the members began to consider selling their beloved building, they were mindful of it remaining in the character of the East Avenue Historic Preservation District.

 The Rochester Lyric Opera (RLO), meanwhile, was looking for a permanent home for its performances and educational programming.
 Although the RLO leadership was near a decision on another site, they jumped at the chance to view this building when they learned it might be available.
 One visit was enough to convince them that they were looking at the future Rochester Lyric Theater.
 The Christian Science congregation was delighted to find an appropriate steward for its architectural treasure.

 Built in 1915, the church was designed by William G. Kaelber and William V. Madden, two architects who, alone and working with others, were responsible for many of the hallmark buildings that shaped Rochester during the early part of the 20th Century.
 The church was designed and built to Christian Science specifications, including an “auditorium … as to produce perfect acoustics.”
 It is said that George Eastman, who frequently worked with Mr. Kaelber and his firm, was so inspired by the beauty of the church’s design, he asked Mr. Kaelber to design the Eastman Theater.